daniuher/spyder-volume-viewer/README.md

 # spyder-volume-viewer
-Spyder plugin for viewing multi-dimensional numpy arrays.
+Spyder plugin for viewing 2D, 3D, and 4D numpy arrays.
 This is a **work in progress**.
 First stable release (version 1.0.0) is planned for April 2026.

 ### Limitations